'Maybe I'm Immune': Trump Returns To White House, Removes Mask Despite Infection

 October 5, 2020

-In a video recorded at the White House which he tweeted later, the president seemed somewhat more circumspect about a virus that he has often downplayed, along with measures to halt its spread, such as wearing masks.
+In a video recorded at the White House that he tweeted later, the president seemed somewhat more circumspect about a virus that he has often downplayed, along with measures to halt its spread, such as wearing masks.

 Trump thanked the staff of Walter Reed and said that during his three-night stay he had "learned so much about coronavirus."